laravel/docs/helpers.md

     dd($value1, $value2, $value3, ...);

+> {note} Be aware that `dd` calls `die` which prevents running of [Terminable Middleware](https://laravel.com/docs/5.4/middleware#terminable-middleware).
+It can cause that queued cookies will not be appended to the response.

 If you do not want to halt the execution of your script, use the `dump` function instead:

     dump($value);